RohanChaulagain0777/Rock-vs-Mine-Prediction/README.md

-This is a rock vs mine predection
+This is a rock vs mine prediction
 <br>
 This is Ml project